Do you get blank stares when you teach what character traits are? Are their answers limited to words such as “nice” or “mean”?

 The good news is I will explain 5 activities that will improve your students’ understanding and grow their vocabulary.

 Keep reading.
 I have some FREE resources for you!

 As students begin to read more complex stories, character analysis helps the reader have a deeper understanding of the story.
 It requires higher-order thinking skills since the reader often has to make inferences.

 In the upper grades, students explain how the story events changed the character.
 Well, before they can do that, students need to master describing character traits.

 So here are a few ideas to use with your lessons:

 Define What Are Character Traits

 Everyone has character traits.
 They make up our personality.
-Some of them are good character traits like honest, creative, or being friendly.
-Others are bad character traits such as grumpy, rude, or impatient.
+Some of them are good character traits like honesty, creativity, or being friendly.
+Others are bad character traits such as being grumpy, rude, or impatient.
 You can’t see these traits on the outside.
 However, you can figure them out by what a person says or does.

 Also, it is important to point out that a trait isn’t a momentary thing.
 They aren’t mood swings.
 True character traits are the way a person or character acts normally.
 How do they interact with others?
 How do they handle problems?

 There are four ways students can figure out a character’s traits.
 Explain the acronym FAST.